The 529 plan is a tax-advantaged state-sponsored investment plan, which allows parents to save for their children college expenses.

 Self-employed individuals can also take advantage of this option by setting up a solo 401k plan.
 Moreover, they can contribute up to $53,000, $18,000 as an employee of your company, and $35,000 as an employer.

 Creating a safety net is a critical step to protecting your wealth.
 Many business owners hold a substantial amount of their assets tied up to their personal business.
 By doing it, they expose themselves to a concentrated risk in one company or industry.
 Any economic developments that can adversely impact that particular sector can also hurt their personal wealth.

 The best way to build a strong safety net is asset diversification.
 Owners can significantly decrease the overall risk of their portfolio when investing in a broad and uncorrelated range of assets, sectors, and regions.

 Start your estate planning

 Estate planning is the process of arranging the disposal of your assets after your passing.
 It further involves your family members, other individuals, and charitable organizations.
 Estate planning starts with setting up a family trust and personal will and can also affect financial, tax, medical and business planning.
 Additionally, you can use estate planning to eliminate uncertainties over the administration of a probate and to maximize the value of the estate by reducing taxes and other expenses.
 The ultimate goal of estate planning can be determined by your specific goals and may be as simple or complex as your needs dictate.

 Plan for business succession

 A successful business can impact various parties such as owners, employees, contractors, vendors, clients, landlords, and suppliers.
-Therefore, creating a business succession plan will ensure that all parties interests are met in the event you decide to discontinue your business or pass it to another person.
-Moreover, a robust plan will address numerous tax and financial issues which will result from the succession.
-The complexity of the succession plan will depend on the size, industry and legal status of your business.
+Therefore, creating a business succession plan will ensure that all parties’ interests are met in the event you decide to discontinue your business or pass it to another person.
+Moreover, a robust plan will address numerous tax and financial issues that will result from the succession.
+The complexity of the succession plan will depend on the size, industry, and legal status of your business.